My soft sell approach sabotages me whenever prospective customers ask me, “Do you make websites?”

 This isn’t common but it happens.
 If you aren’t allowed to update your website without a vendor’s permission, you may need to walk away from the bad business relationship and make a new site.

 Start making a list of why you want a new website.
 Is it aesthetic?
 Do you hate the text?
 Are the photos bad?
 Do you have a specific business function it needs to fill?
 Do you want more traffic?

 All of these can happen without a new website.
 Instead, you can edit your existing website, or do a redesign, without completely altering the framework.
 This can mean a difference of thousands of dollars and dozens of hours of your time.

 Projects to Consider

 - Consider doing an aesthetic overhaul on your homepage and universal site elements.
-You can do a lot by adding in new photos, updating colors and redesigning a few key page elements.
+You can significantly improve the visual appeal by adding in new photos, updating colors, and redesigning key page elements.

 - Ask if there are better ways to present the information on your website.
 You can perform better on both organic and paid website traffic if your pages are optimized.